technology-toolbox/Notebook/Infrastructure/POLARIS-DEV - Windows Server 2012 R2.md

 ### References

-**Resolution of SharePoint Event ID 5214: EXECUTE permission was denied on the object â€˜proc_putObjectTVPâ€™, database â€˜SharePoint_Configâ€™**\
+**Resolution of SharePoint Event ID 5214: EXECUTE permission was denied on the object ‘proc_putObjectTVP’, database ‘SharePoint_Config’**\
 From <[http://sharepointpaul.blogspot.com/2013/09/resolution-of-sharepoint-event-id-5214.html](http://sharepointpaul.blogspot.com/2013/09/resolution-of-sharepoint-event-id-5214.html)>

 **EXECUTE permission was denied on the object 'proc_putObjectTVP'**\